Algoryx/click-mirror/README.md

 # Click

+There are currently three main parts of click

+- C++ click library with a democlient
+- Python pClick library with a demo client and demo server
+- [agxClick](agxClick/README.md), a Simulation application using pClick, AGX and agxBrick that implements Click out of the box for a provided Brick model.

+## Introduction

 The main idea behind click is to enable a non-Brick controller talking to a Brick enabled AGX Simulation in way configurable by Brick.
 The name comes from the sound two Bricks makes when connected.